SeanCranston/2021_Summer_Research/README.md

 of Dr. Mengshi Zhou at St. Cloud State University.
 After deciding to do our study on Movie Recommenders we looked at many different articles on the topic.
 Next we began to study the r packages manuals.
 In particular, we spent a great deal of time studying the recommenderlab package.
-Through the different articles we explored how to preprocess data, visualize data, fit many models, hyperparameter optimization, cross-validation, model comparison, ROC curves, Precision-Recall curves, and compare with random selection.
+Through the different articles and manuals we explored how to preprocess data, visualize data, fit many models, hyperparameter optimization, cross-validation, model comparison, ROC curves, Precision-Recall curves, and compare with random selection.